genepi-freiburg/metaGWASmanager/Documentation.md

 #### GWAS Upload
 The GWAS results (output of **Phase 4 - SA: Perform Associations Analysis**) submitted by the SAs will be stored in the *uploads/assoc* directory.
-This directory will contain a folder for each study that has submitted summary statistics.
+This directory will contain a folder for each study that has submitted genetic summary statistics.

 ```{r, eval=FALSE}